valancej/documentation/_general/projects/skipping-builds.md

 When you merge a pull request you can add one of the skip directives to the commit message as well.

-### Skipping Via A Step Tag
+### Skipping Via A Step Tag on Pro

-In addition to using a commit message, you can also de-facto skip builds by making sure that every step in your `codeship-steps.yml` file has a `tag`, which limits that step to a certain branch.
+On [Codeship Pro](), in addition to using a commit message, you can also de-facto skip builds by making sure that every step in your `codeship-steps.yml` file has a `tag`, which limits that step to a certain branch.
 You can learn more about limiting your steps to a certain branch [codeship-steps.yml documentation]({{ site.baseurl }}{% link _pro/getting-started/steps.md %}).